archehr-qa/archehr-qa.github.io/index.md

 * Please nominate your best submission on each Codabench competition by pushing it to the leaderboard.
 * We ask teams with multiple members to nominate a single member to make all submissions (to avoid duplicate accounts/submissions and confusion).

+**Links:** Subtask 1 (Question Interpretation) CodaBench link: [https://www.codabench.org/competitions/12865/](https://www.codabench.org/competitions/12865/).
-**Links:** The Codabench competition links for the subtasks will be released soon.
+Links for the remaining subtasks will be released soon.

 The required submission formats for each subtask are as follows.